frankiechang123/Notes/notes.md

 #### Kubernetes

-- containers schedules as pods
+- containers scheduled as pods

 - workloads scheduled as deployments(groups of pods)